Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: So how did you get started?

 Jan: I think I was interested in this sort of thing from childhood.
 When I was about 9 or 10 I watched a TV program about dowsing.
-It’s an accepted discipline in Poland where I come from – it’s called radiesthesia.
-Everyone knows about negative fault lines (geopathic stress).
+It’s an accepted discipline in Poland where I come from – it’s called radiesthesia and radionics.
+Most people in Poland know about negative fault lines (geopathic stress, in Poland they’re called ‘water vains’).
 Anyway, I went outside and cut myself a forked twig from a willow tree – and discovered that I could do it and was good at it naturally.
 So I made it a hobby and used it to check if friends were sleeping on geopathic stress.
 The rest is history.
-That was the pivotal moment for me to become a feng shui expert.
+That was the pivotal moment for me to become a feng shui expert, where sensitivity to environmental factors and stressors is essential.

 Q: So you had a natural talent?